 Have you struggled to split user stories into small but valuable chunks?
-Do you have problems prioritising stories or getting a commitment from business stakeholders on what they want to achieve?
+Do you have problems prioritizing stories or getting a commitment from business stakeholders on what they want to achieve?
 Do you have issues deciding when a story is done or how many other stories you really need to achieve a business objective?
-Are you managing large amounts of stories that are problematic to estimate, prioritise or plan for?
+Are you managing large amounts of stories that are problematic to estimate, prioritize or plan for?
 If so, join this interactive workshop and bring your product owners and business sponsors to learn how to get the most out of user stories.

 This workshop is for people who want to learn several effective ways that industry-leading teams apply to make their user stories much more effective.
 Come to learn how to ensure that things coming into your work stream are defined well, split to be small enough but valuable, and achieve the big benefits of adaptive planning and that you can expect from great user stories.

 This is a seminar for a broad audience of anyone involved in iterative (agile/lean/scrum/kanban) delivery with user stories.

 Business sponsors will learn how to ensure their organization benefits more from agile team delivery capability, and how to steer product management and delivery better to achieve strategic goals faster.

 Analysts and Product owners will learn how to link between business sponsors and teams more effectively, how to select and prioritize stories and features to achieve better impacts.